Granny Jordan’s Vegetable Salad

 I’ve included some serving suggestions below, but this Southern marinated vegetable salad tastes good with basically any main dish.
 Alright, who’s ready to make it?

-- White vinegar
+- white vinegar

-- Vegetable oil or olive oil
+- vegetable oil or olive oil

-- Sugar
+- sugar

-- Salt
+- salt

-- Black pepper
+- black pepper

 - English peas

-- Diced celery
+- diced celery

-- Pimentos
+- pimentos

-- French-style green beans
+- french-style green beans

-- White or sweet corn kernels
+- white or sweet corn kernels

-- Diced green pepper
+- diced green pepper

-- Chopped onion
+- chopped onion

-How to Make Vegetable Salad
+How to Make Granny Jordan’s Vegetable Salad

 Place vinegar, oil, sugar, salt, and pepper in a small saucepan and bring just to a boil, stirring constantly until sugar is melted.
+Note: You can do this step in the microwave, just make sure to stir really well.

-Drain all of the canned veggies and dice up all the fresh veggies, then place them all in a medium bowl.
+Drain all of the canned veggies and pour into a medium size mixing bowl.

 Storage